OPTML-Group/OPTML-Group.github.io/_pages/openings.md

 ### Applications for PhD positions

-**Optimization and Trustworthy Machine Learning Group**
+**OPtimization and Trustworthy Machine Learning Group**
-Dr Liu's lab (OTML Group)at the [Department of Computer Science and Engineering](https://www.cse.msu.edu/) of [Michigan State University](https://msu.edu/) (MSU) has multiple RA openings starting Jan.
+Dr Liu's lab (OTPML Group)at the [Department of Computer Science and Engineering](https://www.cse.msu.edu/) of [Michigan State University](https://msu.edu/) (MSU) has multiple RA openings starting Jan.
 2021.
 We are looking for strong candidates who are willing to pursue a PhD degree in the direction of machine learning (ML)/deep learning (DL), optimization theory and methods, computer vision (CV) and artificial intelligence (Al), with a focus on trustworthy Al (e.g, adversarial robustness, fairness, explainability, ML for security, etc.), and optimization for ML/DL.

 **Instructions for Interested candidates**
 You are strongly encouraged to contact Dr. Liu by [email](liusiji5@msu.edu), together with your resume and transcript.
 A full description of the application instructions can be found at the department website - [Future Graduate Students](https://www.cse.msu.edu/Students/Future_Grad/HowToApply.php).